 People who live with pain have a right to appropriate assessment and treatment of their pain.

 - While pain can affect anyone regardless of gender, race or economic status, some people have difficulty getting adequate pain care.
-Women, certain ethnic groups, the elderly and the uninsured are more likely to be denied appropriate pain treatment.iv,Gagliese, L. “Pain and Aging: The Emergence of a New Subfield of Pain Research.”
+Women, certain ethnic groups and the elderly are more likely to be denied appropriate pain treatment.ii,Gagliese L. “Pain and Aging: The Emergence of a New Subfield of Pain Research.”
 J Pain.
-2009 Apr;10(4):343-53. v,Hoffmann D, Tarzian A. “The girl who cried pain: a bias against women in the treatment of pain.”
+2009 Apr;10(4):343-53. iii,Hoffmann D, Tarzian A. “The girl who cried pain: a bias against women in the treatment of pain.”
 J Law Med Ethics.
-2001 Spring;29(1):13-27. viGreen C, Anderson KO, Baker TA, et al. “The Unequal Burden of Pain: Confronting Racial and Ethnic Disparities in Pain.”
+2001 Spring;29(1):13-27. ivGreen C, Anderson KO, Baker TA, et al. “The Unequal Burden of Pain: Confronting Racial and Ethnic Disparities in Pain.”
 Pain Med.
 2003 Sep;4(3):277-94.

 - People who suffer from pain and their loved ones need to speak with their health care professional and take an active role in managing their pain.

 - Pain can and should be treated.
 We all have a right to proper medical care.